4th Feb 2019 | ATT Pebble Beach National

 The three courses measure less than 7,000 yards but are by no means easy.
 Much of the field often play Spyglass and Pebble Beach over par, with Monterey providing easier pickings.

-Let us look at the eleven previous champions for clues:
+Let us look at the twelve previous champions for clues: